-- 3. Formal requests for a new reconnaissance study were made by former Governor Mario Cuomo to the District Engineer in letters dated January 4, 1993 and June 24, 1993. - 4.
-The Interim Feasibility study has been prepared in compliance with the applicable requirements of the Disaster Relief Appropriations Act of 2013 (Public Law 113-2).
-Under the Investigations Section of PL113-2 the Law includes the authorization of \$20 million to conduct a comprehensive flood risk study along the North Atlantic Coast, evaluate the performance of existing USACE projects damaged by Hurricane Sandy, and identify and provide recommendations for new projects and improvements to existing projects.
-In line with the objectives set forth in PL 113-2, this interim report demonstrates that the project is economically justified, technically feasible, and environmentally acceptable, and that it incorporates resiliency, sustainability, and consistency with the North Atlantic Coast Comprehensive Study (NACCS).
-PL 113-2 also provides the authority for 100% Federal funding for the completion of costal storm risk reduction feasibility studies that were underway as of October 29-30, 2012 (Hurricane Sandy) such as this interim study.
+3. Formal requests for a new reconnaissance study were made by former Governor Mario Cuomo to the District Engineer in letters dated January 4, 1993 and June 24, 1993.

+This Interim Feasibility study has been prepared in compliance with the applicable requirements of the Disaster Relief Appropriations Act of 2013 (Public Law 113-2).
+Under the Investigations Section of P.L.
+113-2, the Law includes the authorization to conduct a comprehensive flood risk study along the North Atlantic Coast, evaluate the performance of existing USACE projects damaged by Hurricane Sandy, and identify and provide recommendations for new projects and improvements to existing projects.
+P.L.
+113-2 also provides the authority for 100% federal funding for the completion of costal storm risk reduction feasibility studies that were underway as of October 29-30, 2012 (Hurricane Sandy) such as this interim study.
+Upon approval by the USACE's Assistant Secretary of the Army, Civil Works (ASA[CW]), the project recommended by this study would be eligible for P.L.
+113-2 federal construction funding.
+In line with the objectives set forth in P.L.
+113-2, this interim report demonstrates that the project is economically justified, technically feasible, and environmentally acceptable, and that it incorporates resiliency, sustainability, and consistency with the North Atlantic Coast Comprehensive Study (NACCS).